Hours: Mon-Fri 8:30AM-5:00PM ET

 Instead of being employed by the carriers, independent agents need to be contracted with individual plans to sell them.

-Some of the most common agents you’ll work with, like those at Ritter Client Services, are independent.
-Unlike captive agents, independent agents can work with multiple carriers, sometimes called insurance brokers or Medicare insurance brokers.
+ome of the most common agents you’ll work with are independent, like those at Chastain Insurance Agency.
+Unlike captive agents, independent agents can work with multiple carriers and are sometimes called licensed insurance brokers.
 Instead of being employed by the carriers, independent agents need to be contracted with individual plans to sell them.
 This means they can only sell plans they’re contracted to sell and earn commission from a carrier for a sale.
-Both types of agents can help you, but unless you’re only interested in a plan from one carrier, we suggest working with an independent agent or Medicare insurance broker.
+Both types of agents can help you, but unless you’re only interested in a plan from one carrier, we suggest working with an independent licensed insurance agent or licensed insurance broker.

 ● ● ●

 Trust is an important facet of any relationship.
-If you’re working with a Medicare insurance agent, you need to trust that they’re working to help you find a Medicare insurance plan that fits your needs.
-After all, your choice of Medicare insurance plan can influence more than just monthly premium; it can affect your plan network, coverage options, any extra benefits you’re entitled to, and your out-of-pocket costs.
-Knowing how your Medicare insurance agent earns their living can add to that all-important trust and help you feel more secure in your coverage.
+If you’re working with a licensed insurance agent, you need to trust that they’re working to help you find a Medicare insurance plan that fits your needs.
+After all, your choice of Medicare insurance plan can influence more than just monthly premium; it can affect your plan network, coverage options, any extra benefits that may be available, and your out-of-pocket costs.
+Knowing how your licensed insurance agent earns their living can add to that all-important trust and help you feel more secure in your coverage.

 This entry was posted in Medicare Insurance and Tagged Chastain Agency LLC, Gainesville GA